Transport

 The client transport is how a client application connects to a session.
 It is a long-lived object that subscribes to the channel, materialises the session into a tree, and provides one or more views for the application to work with.

 The client transport owns the read path: decoding incoming channel messages, applying them to the tree, and emitting scoped events through views so the application knows when visible state has changed.
-It also owns the client's side of the write path: when the application sends a message, the transport publishes turn-start and the user's input messages to the channel, then sends a poke to the agent endpoint to trigger an execution.
-The channel publish and the poke are decoupled: the turn is established on the session before the agent is triggered, and the poke can be deferred or retried independently.
+It also owns the client's side of the write path.
+When the application sends a message, the transport publishes turn-start and the user's input messages to the channel, then sends a poke to the agent endpoint to trigger an execution.
+The channel publish and the poke are decoupled: the turn is established on the session before the agent is triggered, and the poke is deferred or retried independently.
 Cancellation is a channel publish: the transport sends a cancel signal targeting a turn, and the agent receives it through its own channel subscription.

 Understand the agent transport